walinejs/waline/docs/en/migration/valine.md

 ::: tip Config

 Most configuration are same between Waline and Valine, but there are a bit difference.
-For waline config, please refer to [Config](./client/basic.md)。
+For waline config, please refer to [Client Config](../reference/client.md)。

 :::